carderne/carderne.github.io/_posts/2019-11-25-wake-up-light.md

 And again, feel free to just clone my code from [the GitHub repo](https://github.com/carderne/wake-up-light) to save yourself some time.

 ## Make it all start up automatically
 We don't want to have to SSH in re-start everything any time we unplug the device, so let's add them as services to systemd.
-Navigate to `/etc/systemd/system/` create `app.service`: (and similar for `button.py` and `pigpio`)
+Navigate to `/etc/systemd/system/` create `app.service`:

 ```
 [Unit]